 I admit I’m not much of a foodie.
-Truth be told, I’d rather be sawing a pallet board than guessing what spices do best in what broth.
+Truth be told, I’d rather be making some pallet wood project than guessing what spices do best in what broth.

-However, seasonal or holiday entertaining is where I love to pull out all the stops and pick up (you notice I didn’t say MAKE?) all my favourites and serve it up in grand buffet style!
+However, Christmas decorating and entertaining where I love to pull out all the stops and pick up (you notice I didn’t say MAKE?) all my favourites and serve it up in grand buffet style!

 And you can bet, junk and nature are involved.